waelelsafty07/Metrics-webapp/README.md

 ## 📝 License <a name="license"></a>

-This project uses a design by [Nelson Sakwa](https://www.behance.net/sakwadesignstudio), which is licensed under a [Creative Commons license type](./LICENSE).
+This project is [Creative Commons license type](./LICENSE) licensed.

-The design used in this project is based on the original work by [Nelson Sakwa](https://www.behance.net/sakwadesignstudio) and has been modified to fit the requirements of the project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>